Before you sign up for the SUN project, you must fill an Informed Consent form.

 You are free to withdraw from the study at any time by notifying Dr. Madeira or Dr. Andraka-Christou.

 Efforts will be made to keep your personal information confidential.
-If you are assigned to a health provider at CAPS or OASIS, you can choose whether or not to share your responses to the health tracking application, your video completion rate, and your answers to video pre-post survey questions with that health provider.
+If you are assigned to a health provider at CAPS or Substance Use Intervention Services (SUIS), you can choose whether or not to share your responses to the health tracking application, your video completion rate, and your answers to video pre-post survey questions with that health provider.
 Your identity will be held in confidence in reports in which the study may be published.

 We cannot guarantee absolute confidentiality.
 Your personal information may be disclosed if required by law.
 Organizations that may inspect and/or copy your research records for quality assurance and data analysis include groups such as the study investigator and his/her research associates, the Indiana University Institutional Review Board or its designees], and (as allowed by law) state or federal agencies, specifically the Office for Human Research Protections (OHRP) who may need to access your research records.

 If you watch a two educational modules, you will receive $10.
 In addition, you will receive $1 per day for each day you complete the health tracking app, and $15 if you complete it every day for a month.